-I’ve spent some time scouring looking at sites on Betalist.com for a few landing page headlines for applications, and separated them by ones that highlight a feature vs. highlighting a benefit.
+I’ve spent some time scouring looking at sites on Betalist.com for a few landing page headlines for applications and separated them by ones that highlight a feature vs. highlighting a benefit.

 Now, for these examples, I’m solely going to comment on their choice of headline to hook me on the app, and in some cases, subhead text.
 I am going to avoid commenting on the design, responsiveness, concept, etc.

-The headline on their current marketing site, “Get to know your subscribers to improve your e-mail marketing.”
+The headline on their current marketing site is, “Get to know your subscribers to improve your e-mail marketing.”
 At first glance, I’m interested.
 This provides a clear benefit that pertains to a particular pain point that email marketers experience.
 By following up with questions that marketers typically ask themselves, the people behind this app have declared that they understand the problem that email marketers face, and are proposing a solution.

-The third and final site that I am highlighting here, Missinglettr, doesn’t beat around the bush when it comes to their value proposition.
-“Better blogging for startups and brands” not only describes the benefit, but also a specific audience.
+The third and final site that I am highlighting here, Missinglettr, doesn’t beat around the bush when it comes to its value proposition.
+“Better blogging for startups and brands” not only describes the benefit but also a specific audience.
 It makes me think, “Yes this is for me.”
-Notice that even in the subtext, they don’t explain a how this is better, but continue to describe how much more empowered you will be: “…increased blog conversions while you focus on writing great content.”
+Notice that even in the subtext, they don’t explain how this is better, but continue to describe how much more empowered you will be: “…increased blog conversions while you focus on writing great content.”
 Well done.

-Again, I’ll re-iterate that if someone is searching for a specific feature, then leading with that feature will likely convert well.
+Again, I’ll reiterate that if someone is searching for a specific feature, then leading with that feature will likely convert well.
 However, as a general rule, leading with the feature is not the best way to convince the crowd to continue reading about your product.
 With Dayboard, they lead with “Daily task management for teams.”
 This is a feature.
 What if I’m not sure that daily task management for teams is even a good thing?
-Fortunately, in their subheading they state that it “helps everyone complete their most important tasks each day.”
+Fortunately, in their subheading, they state that it “helps everyone complete their most important tasks each day.”
 This is the “Firepower Mario” description that would hook more people in if it were featured as the headline.
 A more concise headline might be “Help Your Team Complete their Most Important Tasks Each Day”.

 While the promise of Startupkit sounds intriguing, “The best tools that naturally fit into your workflow”, I’m still left wondering how this will benefit me.
 It creates more questions than it answers, and it is a big assumption that they know what fits into my workflow.
 After reading their subheading I get a better idea of what their tool is about, but I would have been more hooked with a headline like “Keep Abreast of the Best Tools for Startups”.

 I’m on the fence about Yanado.
 On one hand, it’s very clear what they do, and this is going to be the biggest selling point for people who are their potential customers.
 The hesitation that I have is that it still begs the question, why is having task management inside of Gmail even something people want?
 What value does that provide?
-You could tell me an app that puts my daily todo list inside of my toaster, but I’m not sure why I would need that.
+You could tell me an app that puts my daily to-do list inside of my toaster, but I’m not sure why I would need that.
 Does this save time?
 Does it make me more productive?
 That is what I want.
 I think a little more emphasis on the benefits of this service would go a long way in getting a Gmail user (like myself) to give it a shot.
-However, for now, I use “Things” for my task management, and the thought never occurred to me that I would like to have that app lying within my Gmail interface.
+However, for now, I use “Things” for my task management, and the thought never occurred to me that I would like to have that application within my Gmail interface.
 Sell me on the benefits, and I’ll take a closer look.